ShioR/EVE-Character-Showroom/README.md

 -----
 **Prepare for Crucible release**
 + Update the images for V3'd textures
 + Add images for the new ships
-+ Check skills to make sure they're still accurate